 Mission & History

-Throughout its 23-year history, the International Rhino Foundation has supported and managed rhino conservation projects in Africa and Asia.
-Our core values — hard work, partnership, passion, and optimism — are at the heart of everything we do.
+Throughout its 29-year history, the International Rhino Foundation has supported and managed rhino conservation projects in Africa and Asia.
+Our core values — integrity, collaborative, adaptability, sound decision-making and commitment — are at the heart of everything we do.

 In 1993, recognizing that all five rhino species were facing an escalating crisis, the International Black Rhino Foundation expanded its mission and became the International Rhino Foundation (IRF).

-All five living rhino species (Black, White, Greater One-Horned, Sumatran and Javan) are in terrible peril – from poaching, from forest loss and habitat conversion, , from human settlements encroaching on their habitats in Africa, Indonesia, and India, and from the effects of living in small, isolated populations that can’t get together to breed.
+All five living rhino species (Black, White, Greater One-Horned, Sumatran, and Javan) are in terrible peril – from poaching, forest loss, and habitat conversion, from human settlements encroaching on their habitats in Africa, Indonesia, and India, and from the effects of living in small, isolated populations that can’t get together to breed.
 IRF protects particularly threatened rhino populations and their habitats in the wild, while also supporting management and applied research that can help improve the chances for rhinos’ long-term survival.